TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Experimental Analysis/Experimental Analysis.md

 The constraint is met because the large error distance was 19.025 mm (0.749 in), which is less than the 2-in tolerance constraint.
 The overall average error distance was around 10 mm.
 This average does correlate with the expected results because the resolution of the ultrasonic sensor is 1 cm.

+#### ROS2 navigation
+Due to the chosen sensor configuration, navigation with ROS2 was not possible.
+The main issue arose with ROS's need for lidar or GPS data to establish a base scan transform.
+As a workaround and proof of concept, an RPLidar A2M8 was used to test the robot's capabilites.
+Shown below are the maps created by the LIDAR.
+Due to the height requirements of the LIDAR, accurate representations of the SECON boards was not possible in the experimental period, but the capabilites are shown possible with proper operation in the classroom.

 ### Specfication 12 - 3D Printing to Reduce Cost
 This specifcation was derived as a socioeconomic impact of the project.
 In hopes to reduce cost, components were 3D printed instead of finding premade attachments.
 A list of components and if they were 3D printed is give below.